 Disaggregation

 The data on the FIES collected by Gallup records many individual-level attributes from the respondents, including age, gender, wealth quintile, and whether they live in an urban or rural area.
 Using national data on these variables, a standard weighting schema is created for each individual, based on the ratio of population probabilities to sample probabilities of an individual with those characteristics being selected .
 We used a similar methodology, except we calculated post-stratification weights at a subnational level.
-We used year-specific subnational estimates of population percentages by gender, age, urbanization, and, where available, wealth, and created a separate set of weights for each admin area across all individuals.
+We used year-specific subnational estimates of population percentages by gender, age, urbanization, and, where available, wealth, and created a separate set of weights for each administrative area across all individuals.
 For age and gender, we used gridded data from WorldPop , for urbanization, we used spatially explicit estimates published by Jones and O’Neill , and for wealth we used data from Demographic and Health Surveys .
 This methodology rests on the mild assumption that subnational differences in rates of food insecurity are more due to factors related to demographics, urbanization, and wealth than to other unobservable factors.

 Covariates

-We model subnational rates of severe and moderate-to-severe food insecurity as a function of several covariates related to human development, food security, health, infrastructure, and the environment (See Table [tab:covars]).
+We model subnational rates of severe and moderate-to-severe food insecurity as a function of several covariates related to human development, food security, health, infrastructure, income levels and distribution, and the environment (See Table [tab:covars]).
 We aimed for covariates that had subnational spatial resolution and peer-reviewed projections available through the year 2030.
 For many variables, we combined historic subnational data with national projections through the 2020s to derive simple subnational estimates for the next decade.
 For projections based on the Shared Socioeconomic Pathways (SSP) framework, we used the middle-of-the-road pathway, SSP2, and for climatological variables, we use forecasts based on Representative Concentration Pathway (RCP) 6.0.
 Finally, we adjusted several variables to account for the effects of COVID-19, including GDP per capita using June 2020 estimates from the World Bank , stunting and wasting using August 2020 estimates published in The Lancet , as well as the poverty headcount index .
 For a detailed overview of the steps involved in processing and preparing each covariate, see the Appendix.

 Covariates Included in Present-Day Analysis